Ashanni-Sonny/Chatbot/README.md

 10/13/2023 - Erim Herbert\
 the requirment file and the .env file were added.
 Coomented the two first functions within the code.

+13/10/2023 - Satyam Dookhie
+commented on the get_vectorstore function and the get_conversation_chain function

 02/11/2023 - Ari Ramnarine
 Placed the code into Streamlit Cloud for accessibility via web